Flower Mound – The Community

 The department is responsible for the protection of lives and property and the preservation of social order and public peace.
 It is the hope of the Flower Mound Police Department that, through a spirit of cooperation, the Town’s citizens and the Police Department can make the community a safer place to live and work.

 The mission of the Flower Mound Fire and Emergency Services Department is to protect life and property and fulfill the needs and expectations of the community by providing the highest quality fire suppression, emergency medical, rescue, fire prevention, and emergency management services.
-The department maintains an ISO rating of two, equating to lower insurance rates for property owners.
+The department maintains an ISO (Insurance Services Office)/PPC (Public Protection Classification) rating of a 02/2x, equating to lower insurance rates for property owners.

 The 911 Emergency Communications Center ensures rapid response by EMS, Fire and Police units.

-DFW International Airport, the second-busiest airport in the world, is three miles south of Flower Mound, providing direct service to more than 200 destinations around the world.
-The country’s first industrial airport, Alliance Airport, is a mere ten miles west of Flower Mound, making global distribution just a liftoff away.
+DFW International Airport, the second-busiest airport in the world, is 3 miles south of Flower Mound, providing direct service to more than 200 destinations around the world.
+The country’s first industrial airport, Alliance Airport, is a mere 5 miles west of Flower Mound, making global distribution just a liftoff away.

-International Parkway (FM 2499), the north/south corridor of Flower Mound, is the primary route to both downtown Dallas and Fort Worth, connecting with highways 635, 121 and 114.
-This major artery is planned to eventually continue from DFW Airport, through Flower Mound, to Denton.
+Long Prairie Road (FM 2499), the north/south corridor of Flower Mound, is the primary route to both downtown Dallas and Fort Worth, connecting with highways 635, 121 and 114.
+This major artery goes from the DFW Airport, through Flower Mound, to Denton.

 The main east/west corridor, FM 1171, allows access to both interstates 35W and 35E.
-Upon completion of its expansion, FM 1171 will be a six-lane divided roadway with curbs and medians from FM 2499 to 35E.
-The other east/west corridor is FM 3040.
-This road will be widened to six lanes, divided from Lewisville to FM 2499.
-FM 407 will be a four lane, divided roadway from Lewisville to FM 1830.
+FM 1171 is a six-lane divided roadway with curbs and medians from FM 2499 to 35E.
+The other east/west corridor is FM 3040, a six-lane road, divided from Lewisville to FM 2499.
+FM 407 is a four-lane divided roadway from Lewisville to FM 1830.

 Interstate Highway 35E, approximately two miles from the eastern border of Flower Mound, is a 1,500-mile roadway that runs north and south from the Mexican border to the Canadian border, known as the NAFTA highway.